Q&A (Questions for the Author)

 1. How do you define addiction?

 I don’t believe addiction is a “chronic relapsing brain disease” as it has been designated by the NIAAA.
-It is a dependence – a habit – that is the result of deep learning in the brain that creates well-worn synaptic connections that result from repeatedly doing something.
-Addictive patterns are often triggered by stress, isolation, family dysfunction, trauma, and many other issues.
+Addiction is a symptom of a deeper problem and an attempt to escape reality or numb emotional pain.
+Defaulting to drugs, alcohol, or other addictive drives creates well-worn synaptic connections, and over time becomes a deeply ingrained habit.
+Addictive patterns are often triggered by stress, isolation, family dysfunction, trauma, and feelings of worthlessness.
 Addiction can be UNLEARNED by forging stronger synaptic pathways through better habits (attractive alternatives).
-There is a lot of financial interest involved with peddling the disease theory.
-Addiction is a ‘symptom’ of something underlying that needs to be addressed.
+There is a lot of financial interest involved with peddling the disease theory, and addiction treatment has been pathologized and medicalized to give people a sense of learned helplessness and deeply rooted belief that they can never get free.
+Unless the root of the problem is addressed (lack of identity in Christ), the person will continue to seek relief in counterfeit sources.

 2. Why don’t you think addiction is a disease?

-When the American Medical Association (AMA) designated addiction a disease in 1956, it paved the way for research projects and funding by big money organizations like the National Institute of Health and the National Institute of Drug Abuse.
-We are peddled a huge lie by big pharma and the multi-billon dollar treatment industry.
-That lie says addiction and mental health diagnoses are diseases you cannot overcome.
-I know that is not true.
-Calling addiction a disease actually makes people feel disempowered and gives them excuse (“relapse is part of recovery”).
-The treatment industry has not delivered any improvement in outcomes over the past 25 years.
+When the American Medical Association (AMA) designated addiction a disease in 1956, it paved the way for research projects and funding by big money organizations like the National Institute of Health (NIH) and the National Institute of Drug Abuse (NIDA).
+We are peddled a huge lie by Big Pharma and the multi-billon dollar treatment industry.
+That lie says addiction and mental health diagnoses are incurable diseases.
+Labeling addiction a disease fosters more disempowerment and gives people an excuse (“relapse is part of recovery”).
+The treatment industry has not delivered any measurable improvement in outcomes over the past 25 years, which begs the question about what is really going on in these high-end rehabs that urge people to spend big money on programs that fare no better outcome-wise than NO treatment at all?
+That’s right, the most widely supported statistic for post-treatment recovery rates indicates that about 20% will remain sober for the year following treatment.
+The same success stat applies to those who spontaneously decide to quit without treatment.

 3. Do you believe in medication or anti-craving medications to help people stop drinking or using drugs?